lief-project/LIEF/doc/sphinx/formats/pe/modifications/resources.rst

         println!("{}", &rsrc as &dyn NodeBase);

-From this |lief-pe-resource-node| instance, one can use the
+From this |lief-pe-resource-node| instance, you can use the
 |lief-pe-resource-node-add-child| or |lief-pe-resource-node-remove-child|
 functions to add or delete nodes: